 Alternatively drop in to the Balga Friday Markets at Princess Wallington Reserve on Friday 29 March and Friday 5 April from 8.30am - 11.30am when the project team will host an open day to discuss the project progress and design.

-Current status - 50% Design development
+Current status - Documentation

 The more rigid facilities such as the skate facility and car parking will be located in spaces already cleared.
 The more fluid and flexible infrastructure such as the regional playground will take on the existing natural features and provide a more connected experience.
 To preserve the area’s namesake tree, the Balga (grass tree), where removal is required the City intends to transplant the affected Balgas to other areas in the parkland.